 KDKA-TV Afternoon Forecast (7/18)

-Stay on top of local weather with meteorologist Mary Ours’ 7-day forecast!
+Stay on top of local weather with meteorologist Kristin Emery’s 7-day forecast!

 View CBS News In